linkorb/filespace/README.md

 # FileSpace

-Flexible storage solution for end-user data
+Flexible storage solution for end-user data.

+Check out our blogpost to see how we're using it in production:   [engineering.linkorb.com/blog/scaling-user-data-with-objectstorage-in-php](engineering.linkorb.com/blog/scaling-user-data-with-objectstorage-in-php)

 ## Installing